Pagespeed explained: How to measure and improve website load time

 - Detailed performance reports with waterfall charts

-- Ability to conduct tests from various locations and under different conditions
+- Ability to run tests from different locations and under varying conditions

-The following benchmarks for Pagespeed are considered good, fair, or poor:
+The following Pagespeed benchmark values are considered good, average or poor:

-0 to 500 milliseconds: Pagespeed in this range is considered good.
-Websites achieving this speed offer users very fast page loading and overall better loading speed.
+0 to 500 milliseconds: A Pagespeed in this range is considered good.
+Websites that reach this speed provide users with a very fast page load and an overall better loading performance.

-500 to 1000 milliseconds: Pagespeed in this range is considered fair.
-Most users will not experience noticeable delays, and the website's performance will be satisfactory in most cases.
+500 to 1000 milliseconds: A Pagespeed in this range is considered average.
+Most users will not experience noticeable delays, and the website's performance will generally be satisfactory.
 However, there is room for improvement.

-over 1000 milliseconds: Pagespeed in this range is considered poor and indicates a need for optimization.
-Users may notice longer loading times, which can negatively impact user experience.
+over 1000 milliseconds: A Pagespeed in this range should be regarded as poor and indicates that optimisation is needed.
+Users may notice longer load times, which can negatively affect the user experience.

-Find out which web hosting provider performs best in our performance test for Pagespeed:
+Find out which web host scores best for Pagespeed in our performance test:

 The fastest web hosting providers from our test

-Optimizing a website's loading time is an ongoing process that involves various techniques and strategies.
+Optimising a website's load time is an ongoing process that involves various techniques and strategies.
 The following methods are proven approaches to improving Pagespeed:

-- Using modern formats: Images in formats like WebP or AVIF offer high quality at lower file sizes.
+- Use modern formats: images in formats like WebP or AVIF offer high quality at smaller file sizes.

-- Image compression: Tools like TinyPNG or ImageOptim can significantly reduce image file sizes without compromising quality.
+- Image compression: tools like TinyPNG or ImageOptim can significantly reduce image file sizes without substantially affecting quality.

-- Video compression: Utilising compression tools and streaming technologies to decrease video file sizes.
+- Video compression: use compression tools and streaming technologies to reduce video file sizes.

-- Responsive Images: Providing different image sizes for different device types to optimise loading times on mobile devices.
+- Responsive images: provide different image sizes for different device types to optimise load time on mobile devices.

-- Removing unnecessary spaces, comments, and line breaks from CSS and JavaScript files.
+- Removal of unnecessary whitespace, comments and line breaks from CSS and JavaScript files.

-- Using tools like UglifyJS, CSSNano, or Terser.
+- Use of tools such as UglifyJS, CSSNano or Terser.

 - Combining multiple CSS and JavaScript files to reduce the number of HTTP requests.